Mooka Line

 The Mooka Line (真岡線, Mo-oka-sen) is a Japanese railway line connecting Shimodate Station, in Chikusei, Ibaraki and Motegi Station in Motegi, Tochigi.
-It is the only railway line operated by the Mooka Railway (真岡鐵道, Mooka Tetsudō).
+It is the only railway line operated by the Moka Railway (真岡鐵道, Moka Tetsudō).
 The third-sector company took over the former JR East line in 1988.
-In addition to regular diesel local trains, the line also operates the SL Mooka steam service for tourists using a C12 class steam locomotive.
+In addition to regular diesel local trains, the line also operates the SL Moka steam service for tourists using a C12 class steam locomotive.

-The railway and its operating company are also spelled Moka Line and Moka Railway, respectively.
+The railway and its operating company are also spelled Mooka Line and Moka Railway, respectively.